stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 1. Instantiate the Vulkan API using JNA.

-2. Specify the API extensions we require for our application.
+2. Specify the API extensions required for the application.

-3. Configure a JNA structure descriptor outlining our requirements for the instance.
+3. Populate a JNA structure descriptor to configure the requirements of the instance.

 4. Invoke the API to create the instance given this descriptor.

-5. Create the domain object encapsulating the handle of the new instance.
+5. Create the domain object encapsulating the new instance.

 This will require the following components: